stevehanson/workouts/README.md

 # Workouts Log

+This is a silly app used to log my workouts.
+It's mostly just an excuse to play around with React.
+Much of this was borrowed from [React Firebase Crud Example](https://github.com/griffinsockwell/react-firebase-crud).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>